 "Huh?"
 She blinked at him (equally myopically—she wasn't wearing her spectacles.)
 "Um, I'm The Voice.
 Remember?
 You're letting me stay for a while?"

-"Oh yeah," said Megavolt vaguely, not really remembering at all but willing to accept her word on it at the moment.
+"Oh yeah," said Megavolt vaguely, not really remembering at all but willing to accept her word for it at the moment.

 The Voice turned her face back to the screen.
 She wondered how long she was going to need to keep reintroducing herself to Megavolt like that.
 She seemed to have to remind him every time they saw each other.
 Not that they saw each other that often, considering they were living together.
 Most of the time when The Voice was at the lighthouse Megavolt was off committing a crime somewhere, or when she got back he'd be sleeping and so on.
 Still, it had been two days now.
 Well, she was hardly one to complain.
 It wasn't like The Voice's own attention span was anything to brag about.